Pegasus (constellation)

 Pegasus is a constellation in the northern sky, named after the winged horse Pegasus in Greek mythology.
 It was one of the 48 constellations listed by the 2nd-century astronomer Ptolemy, and is one of the 88 constellations recognised today.
+It lies just north of the celestial equator.

 With an apparent magnitude varying between 2.37 and 2.45, the brightest star in Pegasus is the orange supergiant Epsilon Pegasi, also known as Enif, which marks the horse's muzzle.
 Alpha (Markab), Beta (Scheat), and Gamma (Algenib), together with Alpha Andromedae (Alpheratz) form the large asterism known as the Square of Pegasus.
 Twelve star systems have been found to have exoplanets.

 51 Pegasi was the first Sun-like star discovered to have an exoplanet companion.
+It is just over 50 light years distant from earth.